cloudbase/powershell-yaml/README.md

 ```

-Important node: For the time being, overwriting keys will throw a duplicate key exception.
+Important note: For the time being, overwriting keys will throw a duplicate key exception.

 ```powershell
 $mergingYamlWithDuplicates = @"